unimarkup/specification/Frontend/EnclosedBlocks.md

 This element adds a field name at the start of a text block that is enclosed inside `<>`.
 This field name may be used for certain output formats or extensions.
-If a field name is not known by an output format, or no extension is available to handle the field name, the field block is treated as a normal [text block](#text-block).
-Optional flags may be set before the field name.
+If a field name is not known by an output format, or no extension is available to handle the field name, the field block is treated as a normal [text block](#text-block) without the field name.

+If text blocks are used inside field blocks, or field blocks allow nesting, the outer block must have at least one more `[` and `]` than the nested one.

+**Note:** Available attributes may vary between different field blocks.

 **Note:** `<>` is not a placeholder in the usage examples.